MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/create-dns-records-at-sundns.md

 After you add these records at SUNDNS, your domain will be set up to work with Office 365 Service, though not with the Lync Online and Outlook Web App features mentioned above.

-If you have a SharePoint Online Public Website, you can [Add records at SUNDNS to set up your SharePoint Online Public Website](https://support.office.com/article/b4f62e26-7cea-4dbb-a648-19cfc93680ee), like www. *your_domain*  .com.
+If you have a SharePoint Online Public Website, you can [set it up to use your custom domain for the website URL address](https://support.office.com/article/b4f62e26-7cea-4dbb-a648-19cfc93680ee), like www. *your_domain*  .com.

 > [!NOTE]
 > Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.